JanssenProject/jans/docs/admin/developer/agama/flows-lifecycle.md

 POSTing this way will provoke the associated `Trigger` call to return a value like `{ aborted: true, data: ... }` where `data` is a _map_ consisting of the payload (form fields) sent with the POST.
 Thus, developers can build custom pages and add for example a button to provoke the cancellation.
 Then, back in the flow implementation take the user to the desired path.

 As an example, suppose there exists two flows that allow users to enter and validate a one-time passcode (OTP), one flow sends the OTP via e-mail while the other through an SMS.
 Assume these flows receive a user identifier as input and render a single UI page each to enter the received OTP.
-If we are interested in building a flow that prompts for username and password credentials and use the SMS-based OTP flow, with a customization that consists of showing a link like "Didn't get an SMS?, send the passcode to my e-mail", the following is a sketch of an implementation:
+If we are interested in building a flow that prompts for username/password credentials and use the SMS-based OTP flow with a customization that consists of showing a link like "Didn't get an SMS?, send the passcode to my e-mail", the following is a sketch of an implementation:

 ```
 ...